National Guard member Andrew Wolfe now breathing on his own, can stand with assistance after D.C. shooting

 West Virginia Gov. Patrick Morrisey said last week that Wolfe was "slowly healing" and his family expects Wolfe to be in acute care for another two to three weeks, but has been "optimistic about his progress."

-His rehabilitation location was not disclosed due to his family's request.
-Wolfe's family thanked the medical staff, the doctors and nurses who cared for their son throughout his stay.
+Wolfe's rehabilitation location was not disclosed at his family's request.
+Wolfe's family thanked the medical staff, doctors and nurses who cared for their son throughout his stay.
 The family said in a statement that the care "has been remarkable, and they have told us Andy's progress is miraculous."

 Wolfe's family said they know their son faces a long and tough rehabilitation.